AnthonyCxx/Notes-and-Writeups/Powershell/Command Reference.md

 Anything in quotation marks comes directly from the built-in documentation, which is avalilable with `Get-Help -Name <commandlet>`.

 # Common Parameters and Risk-mitigation Options
-Options that most commands have.
+Options that all commands support.
 [See the documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters?view=powershell-7.1).

 | Option | Function |
 | ------ | -------- |